 The Office of Admission requires that home-schooled students submit a transcript of their academic work and/or official documentation from a home-based educational organization.
 Students must also submit test scores from either the American College Testing Program (ACT) or the Scholastic Assessment Test (SAT).
-The ACT is preferred.
-Two letters of recommendation are required.
-The nonrefundable application fee should accompany a submitted paper application for admission.
 Applying online (www.cuaa.edu) is free.
-A personal statement of 300-500 words or more is required which addresses the student's goals, achievements, strengths, weaknesses, and reasons why the student is considering Concordia University.
-A resume or extracurricular activities sheet is also required.
+A personal statement of 300-500 words or more which addresses the student's goals, achievements, strengths, weaknesses, and reasons why the student is considering Concordia University may be requested.
+A resume or extracurricular activities sheet may also be requested.
 A personal interview may be requested.